fibetus/WebSnake/README.md

 # Snake Game

-A classic Snake game implementation in Python using Pygame.
+A classic Snake game implementation in Python.

 ## Overview